 Recovery from addiction is possible.
 Research shows a number of factors that lead to high recovery rates.

-Comprehensive care should treat co-morbid factors such as other addictions, depression, or anxiety, which often accompany addiction and may complicate recovery.
+Comprehensive care should treat co-morbid factors such as other addictions, depression, and anxiety, which often accompany addiction and may complicate recovery.

 Family-centred care provides support to other members of the family (children and adults) to assist recovery and to prevent the intergenerational transfer of addiction and other mental illnesses.